-Sr. Conditions Compliance Status as on No. Condicions 30.09.2024 3 Pipe Culvert at 1 prevent 35 farmers' Checkdamat Bhujpur water runoff 120+Acre Area into seaside. of Agri land can be Irrigated ✓ Large number of water harvesting structure (18 Nos. of check dams in coordination with salinity department) and Augmentation of 3 check dams. ✓ Ground recharge activities (pond deepening work for 61 ponds) individually and 26 ponds under Sujlam Suflam Jal Abhiyan were built leading to a significant increase in water table and higher returns to the farmers.
-New Pond Deepening Under Ajadi ka Amrut Mahotsav done in Goyarsama village Approx Deepening Capacity is 12000 Cum. ✓ Roof Top Rainwater Harvesting 145 Nos.
-(40 Nos. current FY 2022-23) which is having 10,000 litre storage which is sufficient for one year drinking water purpose for 5 people family.
-Recharge Borewell 208 Nos (19 Nos. current FY 2022- 23) which is best ever option to direct recharge the soil.
-Drip Irrigation approx. 1505 Farmers benefitted in coordination with Gujrat Green Revolution Company till date.
-Bund construction on way of Nagmati River could save more than 575 MCFT water quantity which recharged in ground due to which borewell depth decreased by 50-100 Ft in Zarpara, Bhujpur and Navinal Vadi Vistar.
-Pond Pipeline work at Prasla Vistar Zarpara which increase recharge capacity more than 25% in 100 hector area.
-Check dam gate valve construction at Bhujpur which controlled more than 350 MCFT water to go into sea and get recharged current year.
-With the objective of to preserve the rainwater to reduce the impact of salinity and recharge the ground water (the main source of water) to facilitate the Agricultural activities as well as for drinking water.
-It may be noted that the individual industrial units will also be encouraged for taking various initiatives
+Sr. Conditions Compliance Status as on No. Condicions 30.09.2024 110.
+2 Recharge Borewell 21 Reduce Salinity ingress, and preventing water run 150+ farmer's 260+ Acre Area of Agri land for Irrigated 3 Pipe Culvert a Checkdamat Bhujpur t 1 prevent 35 farmers' 120+Acre Area of Agri land can be Irrigated seaside. can be Irrigated Large number of water harvesting structure (18 Nos. of check dams in coordination salinity department) and Augmentation of 3 check dams.
+Ground recharge activities (pond deepening work for 61 ponds) individually and 26 punder Sujlam Suflam Jal Abhiyan were built leading to a significant increase in water t and higher returns to the farmers.
+New Pond Deepening Under Ajadi ka Amrut Mahotsav done in Goyarsama village Ap Deepening Capacity is 12000 Cum.
+Roof Top Rainwater Harvesting 145 Nos.
+(40 Nos. current FY 2022-23) which is hat 10,000 litre storage which is sufficient for one year drinking water purpose for 5 pe family.
+Recharge Borewell 208 Nos (19 Nos. current FY 2022-23) which is best ever option direct recharge the soil.
+Drip Irrigation approx. 1505 Farmers benefitted in coordination with Gujrat G Revolution Company till date.
+Bund construction on way of Nagmati River could save more than 575 MCFT widuantity which recharged in ground due to which borewell depth decreased by 50-100 in Zarpara, Bhujpur and Navinal Vadi Vistar.
+Pond Pipeline work at Prasla Vistar Zarpara which increase recharge capacity more 25% in 100 hector area.
+Check dam gate valve construction at Bhujpur which controlled more than 350 N water to go into sea and get recharged current year.
+Please refer Annexure - 3 for full details of CSR activities carried by Adani Foundation in the Mundra region.
+Budget for CSR Activition the FY 2024-25 is to the tune of INR 823.58 lakh.
+Out of whi Approx. INR 309.11 lakh are spent during the current FY 2024-25 Sep'24.
+Environme FY 2023-24 INF nt Responsibility ujpur Village Panc r e - 4.
+CER) projects M ega Plantation i n 1.0 ha by Adani F the FY 20 er Annexure - 3 fo bundation in the k 24-25 is to the t R 309.11 lakh is sp lutch une o region.
+Bud f INR 823 dget for CSR Act .58 lakh.
+Out of civity for f which, xviii) No groundwater Complied. ,